top of page

 SEM of a knife edge, courtesy of Science of Sharp

-The type of steel used to make a knife greatly impacts its performance.
+The performance of a knife is greatly influenced by the type of steel used in its construction.
 Some steels are easier to sharpen, while others are tougher, harder, or hold an edge better.
-In my shop, I select steels based on their potential hardness, ease of sharpening, toughness, availability, and affordability (with a few exceptions).
+In my shop, I choose steels based on their potential hardness, ease of sharpening, toughness, availability, and affordability, with a few exceptions.
 However, the final result also depends on the heat treatment, profile, bevel grind, and sharpening technique.
-Keep in mind that no steel is perfect in every category, with some excelling in strength, edge retention, stain resistance, or sharpenability.
+No steel is perfect in every category, as some excel in strength, edge retention, stain resistance, or sharpenability.

-I may add more options in the future, but at a slow pace.
-If your favorite steel isn't listed, feel free to reach out and we can work something out together.
+I may add more steel options in the future, but it will be done at a slow pace.
+If your favorite steel is not listed, feel free to contact me and we can work together to find a solution.
+Don't forget to check out our Heat Treating Terms guide!

 Learn more about A2 steel at Knife Steel Nerds